slettner/genetic-snake-ai/README.md

 ## Conclusion
 Although the genetic algorithm is less prone to get stuck in a local optimum the scalability is 'questionable' as the search space explodes for large network architecture.
-The GA was not able to train the binary neural network to produce snake with acceptable performance.
+The GA was not able to train the binary neural network to produce snakes with acceptable performance.
-Further hyper-parameter tuning might help thought.
+Further hyper-parameter tuning might help though.